 If you like your lamb slow cooked and pork belly crackly, Coast is where you can tuck into Michelin-esq cuisine, in a casual, coastal atmosphere.
-If there’s one thing to do before leaving Hervey Bay – it’s tuck into the fresher than fresh Hervey Bay Scallops – served cerviche lightly flavoured with rosella and ginger.
+If there’s one thing to do before leaving Hervey Bay – it’s tuck into the fresher than fresh Hervey Bay Scallops – served with parsley, lemon and caper butter.

 When in Hervey Bay, do as the Hervey Bay-ians do and have breakfast with My Kitchen Rules (season four) winners Dan & Steph at their aptly named cafe – Eat at Dan & Steph’s.